tusharmath/Multi-threaded-downloader/README.md

 Multi-threaded-downloader (0.0.1)
 =================================

 This is a multi threaded downloader which is made in nodejs.
 It is highly configurable and extremely efficient.

 Features
 --------
-1. Supports virtually unlimted number of threads.
+1. Supports virtually unlimited number of threads.
 2. Supports partial downloads for eg - downloading from 30 to 70% of the complete file.
 3. Supports restarting of failed downloads (Downloads only the parts that were not downloaded).